 While "The Exorcist" came from the Roman Catholics, The "Dibbuk" came from Judaism.

 "The Tenth Man".
 This is a "small play", set in a Jewish community, a young woman is possessed by a "dibbuk" - a demon, in common parlance.
-The comedic part is that 10 men are needed to excorcize the demon, but getting 10 average Jewish guys who want to do this is a difficult challenge.
-The play ends with the Jewish excorcism and "complications".
+The comedic part is that 10 men are needed for a proper "quorum" to exorcize the demon, but getting 10 average Jewish guys who want to do this is a difficult challenge.
+The play ends with the Jewish exorcism and "complications".
 Paddy Chayefsky authored it.
 I Stage Managed it and it too was fraught with "difficulties", just like "The Exorcist"!

-In the play, the old men of a shabby orthodox synagogue find they have only nine worshippers in attendance.
+In the play, the old men of a shabby orthodox synagogue find they have only nine worshipers in attendance.
 They wish to banish demons from Evelyn Foreman, the granddaughter of one of their members, the old men find they have only nine worshipers in attendance.
-Jewish religious law requires a minyan, or quorum of ten".
+Jewish religious law requires a "minyan", or "quorum of ten".

-Burt would use my Mother as Costumier and Box Office Manager, and as it turns out his 13 year old son, Christofer was about to do his first bit as Stage Manager.
+Burt would use my Mother as Costumier and Box Office Manager, and as it turns out his 13 year old son, Christofer, was about to do his first bit as Stage Manager.
 Not only is the play about not being able to get enough volunteers, but the production was kind of "spooky too".

 The Kabbalah, Jewish Mysticism, Astrology and The Big Questions -